 APAC News has a strict policy of maintaining editorial independence free from outside influence – and equally importantly free from any suggestion of outside influence.

 Direct commercial partnerships are only entered into with wholly Australian-owned and incorporated businesses.
 Advertising and advertorial guidelines stipulate that APAC News will only publish content related to business, commercial, cultural, tourism and/or community activities.

 In addition – unlike mainstream media outlets – advertorial, or sponsored stories, will have to meet strict editorial guidelines.
 In line with Australian media standards, all such content will be clearly identified as being paid content.

-Advertising or content from all levels of Australian government departments and agencies will not be published.
+Advertising or content from all levels of Australian government departments and agencies that promote government programs or policies will not be published.
 Similar contributions from foreign government sources are also prohibited.
-However, commercial activities of entities with any level of government ownership can be published under the strict guidelines can only be directly related to a commercial activities (for example tourism destinations); and not be related to, nor perceived to be related to, public policy promotions.
+However, commercial activities of entities with any level of government ownership can be published under the strict guidelines can only be directly related to a commercial activities (for example tourism destinations); and not be related to, nor perceived to be related to, public or government policy promotions.

 For foreign entities, in broad terms any content or commercial arrangements which might fall under the guidelines for registration under Australia’s Foreign Influence Transparency Scheme will be prohibited.

 APAC News has formal and informal content sharing agreements.
 Where content is produced and published by another platform that source is always credited and hyperlinks to the original source are included.

 As APAC News content is freely available and does not sit behind a subscriber paywall such content is considered to be in the public domain.
 Fair Dealing (Australia) and Fair Use (International) under copyright laws apply, third parties can republish original APAC News content provided: